Gajendra789/reactjs_workshop/README.md

 ##### Good Afternoon
 ##### Its clear or not

+~In computer science, a data structure is a data organization, management~

 In computer science, a data structure is a data organization, management

 *In computer science, a data structure is a data organization, management*